Running Network Simulations with BMTK#

 The <BLOCK_NAME> is a user-given identifier for a different report, each different block assumed to be independent of each other.

-module is used to indicate the report type and nature.
+module indicates the report type and nature.

-cells is a node-set to indicate which cells are being targeted in recording.
+cells is a node-set that are recorded.

 Different modules may also have different required/optional parameters.
 The following is a list of BMTK supported “report” modules: